sauprankul/obd2_data_analyzer/PRD.md

 - ✅ Channel list in sidebar with units
 - ✅ Defaults to show all channels
 - ✅ Dynamic sorting: selected channels at top, sorted by unit then alphabetically
+- ✅ Checkbox and color indicator on left side (consistent with Filters layout)

 ### 3. User Interface & Layout